Business Policies and Procedures Manual

 Note: To ensure that PDs/PIs and departmental administrators know how to access financial data, SPS and Business Services provide training through Human Resource Services (HRS) in the use of Workday and the Datawarehouse (for legacy data) system.
 Contact SPS or the HRS Employee Training and Development unit for more information.

-Workday instructions are also available in the applicable Knowledge Base reference guides.
+Workday instructions are also available in the applicable Workday reference guides.

 - Maintains data systems for: